 Fullstack Academy is a bootcamp for people who are interested in learning how to become a software engineer from scratch.
 At Pathrise, job-seekers in our program should already have a background in their field.
 This way they can participate in our workshops and pair programming sessions.

 Pathrise is a full service organization that helps software engineers land the best job possible.
 Our mentors have experience on both sides of the hiring table.
 We work with fellows on each step of their job search, including resume & LinkedIn optimization, portfolio building, behavioral interview preparation, salary negotiation, and more.
 We personalize our curriculum to match each fellow’s specific needs.

 Our program is flexible.
-There are only 4 hours of group sessions per week and fellows can schedule 1-on-1 sessions as needed.
+There are only 2-4 hours of sessions per week and fellows can schedule 1-on-1 sessions as needed.
 All of our sessions are live, as well as recorded, so fellows can review previous material and keep learning.
-The Pathrise income share agreement (ISA) is 9% of the first year’s salary.
+The Pathrise income share agreement (ISA) means that fellows don’t pay anything until they start working at a new job they love.
 We never require upfront payments or deposits.